Pocong: Stories

 Pocong Merah or red shroud ghost is arguably the most feared pocong variant due to its violent and dangerous nature, despite its rarity.
 It is said to be born out of a person who wished to seek revenge for an unpleasant death, making it more akin to a vengeful spirit often found in many folklores in the West.
 The red color of this pocongs shroud is associated with the feeling of bitterness, anger, and vengeance felt by the person during the final moments of life.
 Of all variants of pocongs, the red pocong is believed to be more likely to attack the living on sight and without provocation.
 Because of this, many believe the red pocongs are kings, or leaders of some sort, of a colony of pocongs.

 In the rural parts of Yogyakarta, the Code River is said to be inhabited by a massive colony of pocongs numbering in the thousands.
 The colony itself is led by a very peculiar red pocong, who lived as an early 20th century local shaman specializing in black magic.
 According to the story, the shaman's shady lifestyle and practices greatly disturbed the villagers living in the same village.
 One day they decided that they would not tolerate him any longer, and so they hunted him down, murdered him in cold blood, and mutilated his body.
 The body parts were later wrapped in large white shroud, which later turned red because of the blood from the shaman's body, and buried somewhere in a pine forest near the riverbank.
 In death, the shaman swore revenge on the villagers who had slaughtered him in cold blood, and so his vengeful spirit, alongside thousands of pocongs he has 'recruited' over the years, has been haunting the Code River to this very day.

+Pocong also likes using Fearmongering where local's say from Sukomakmar Village say "fearmonger live amongst us, I feel hunger, hunger but I feel something at least".